KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/image_adjustment/hqx_interpolator.rst

 .. rubric:: Description

-This effect/filter scales the input stream by 2, 3 or 4 using the Hq*X\ [1]_ magnification algorithm designed for pixel art.
+This effect/filter works best for pixel art.
+Scaling is done by a factor of 2, 3, or 4 using the Hq*X\ [1]_ magnification algorithm specifically designed for this.

 .. rubric:: Parameters